allanbalmariojr/allanbalmariojr.github.io/sprint-2-test-planning-&-test-case-design/screenshots/README.md

 Evidence

-Screenshots of:
-- EC/BVA
-- Test cases
-- Execution results
-- Requirement analysis
-- Test planning

-All included in the "screenshots/" folder
+Screenshots of EC/BVA, test cases, execution results, requirement analysis, and test planning all included in the "screenshots/" folder.